Tkodvv/Jim-ai-chattbot/replit.md

 ## Overview

-This repository contains a Discord bot named "Jim" that integrates with OpenAI's GPT-4o model to provide AI-powered conversations with a Gen Z personality.
+This repository contains a Discord bot named "Jim" that integrates with OpenAI's GPT-4o model to provide AI-powered conversations with a natural Gen Z personality.
 The bot combines Discord.py for chat functionality with a Flask web server for health monitoring and statistics.
 It uses PostgreSQL for persistent conversation storage and includes memory features to maintain context across interactions.
+Enhanced with human-like features including typing indicators, reply threading, and natural conversation delays.

 ## User Preferences